-Fishing opportunities in the middle section of the Missouri River look very good again this year, especially for channel and blue catfish.
-River levels were high for most of late May and early June last year so it made it difficult for anglers to take advantage of late spring fishing opportunities.
-However, several reports of anglers catching good stringers of channel catfish during the summer and fall months were received.
-When fishing was good, a lot of 15-24 inch channel catfish were caught.
+Fishing opportunities in the middle section of the Missouri River look good again this year, especially for channel and blue catfish.
+River levels were lower during spring months.
+Fishing was difficult starting in June 2018 when the river levels rose due to high snowpack and rain upstream.
+However, there were several reports of anglers catching good stringers of channel catfish during the spring, early summer, and fall months.
+When fishing was good, a lot of 15-24-inch channel catfish were caught.
 Try fishing near sandbars, side channels, cut banks, or above and below dikes in slower moving water.
-The blue catfish population looks excellent and should provide some great fishing action.
-Most blue catfish caught in surveys last year ranged from 18-29 inches (3-8 lbs.).
-However, there were several anglers that caught blue catfish in the 20-55 pound range.
+The blue catfish population looks good and should provide some great fishing action.
+Most blue catfish caught in surveys during 2016 and 2017 ranged from 18-29 inches (3-8 lbs).
+However, there were several anglers that caught blue catfish in the 20-55-pound range.
 Fewer Flathead catfish occur in this section of river compared to blue catfish.
-However, during surveys last year several 20-27 inch (3-6 lbs) flatheads were captured.
+However, during surveys in 2016 and 2017, several 20-27-inch (3-6 lbs.) flatheads were captured.
 A fair amount of flathead catfish over 40” (25-45) pound fish were captured during surveys as well.
 The best sites for flatheads are off the tips of wing dikes or along cut or riprapped banks next to fast-moving water.
 Commercially prepared baits, live sunfish, chicken livers, shrimp, worms, and cut shad are the most popular and successful catfish baits.
 The best baits for large blue and flathead catfish are live goldfish or sunfish.

-White crappie fishing should be good again this year, especially during the spring months.
+White crappie fishing should be fair this year, especially during the spring months.
 Fish in tributaries, side channels, or scour holes in the flood plain around brush piles with minnows or jigs.
-Last year anglers had very good success catching crappie in scour holes located close to the river.
 Fishing for common carp, buffalo and freshwater drum is always good on the river.
 Prepared baits and corn are good for catching carp and buffalo.
 Nightcrawlers are good for all species.
 Fishing in or near tributaries when the water is slowly rising can be very effective because fish take advantage of the new food supply and habitat.